cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: "To provide sustenance for our investigations, we have selected three hundred of the most inspiring voices on Earth, ancient and current, to guide and encourage each of\_us in creating\_\_--\_\_or in re-imagining\_\_--\_\_our role as a changemaker for community, country, or planet."
+        text: "To provide sustenance for our investigations, we have selected three hundred of the most inspiring voices on Earth, ancient and current, to guide and encourage each of\_us in creating\_\_--\_\_or in re-imagining\_\_--\_\_our role as changemaker for community, country, or planet."
   -
     type: paragraph
     content:
       -
         type: text
-        text: "To begin, we offer insight on humanity’s most crucial challenges: ending war, solving climate change, and saving democracy.\_"
+        text: "To begin, we offer insight on humanity’s most crucial challenges: ending war, solving climate change, saving democracy.\_"
   -
     type: paragraph
     content: